Cyeom97/Foods-Around-The-World/README.md

 ---

 Food is a necessity for survival.
 Delicious foods are a necessity for happiness.
+There are so many delicious dishes and delicacies that people miss out on.
 This application will allow users to see, search, and learn famous dishes from around the world.
-There are so many delicious dishes and delicacies that people miss out on.
 Users can input a country and a list will show all the famous dishes in that country.
 If a user believes a certain dish was left out, they can input them and the list would update.

+---

+## Technologies Used

+---

+- HTML
+- CSS
+- JS
+- REACT
+- MONGODB
+- EXPRESS
+- MONGOOSE

+---

 ### Credits